fwilhelmi/blockchain_enabled_federated_learning/README.md

 This repository contains the resources used to generate the results included in the paper entitled "Blockchain-enabled Server-less Federated Learning".
 The files included in this repository are:

 1. LaTeX files: contains the files used to generate the manuscript.
-2. Code/Results: scripts and code used to generate the results included in the paper.
+2. Code & Results: scripts and code used to generate the results included in the paper.

+- Queue code: scripts used to execute the Blockchain queuing delay simulations through the [batch-service queue simulator](https://github.com/fwilhelmi/batch_service_queue_simulator).
- 2.1.
-TensorFlow code: python scripts used to execute the FL mechanisms through [TensorFlowFederated](https://www.tensorflow.org/federated).
+- TensorFlow code: python scripts used to execute the FL mechanisms through [TensorFlowFederated](https://www.tensorflow.org/federated).
- 2.2.
-Matlab code: matlab scripts used to process the results and plot the figures included in the manuscript.
+- Matlab code: matlab scripts used to process the results and plot the figures included in the manuscript.
- 2.3.
-Outputs: files containing the outputs from the different resources (queue simulator, TFF).
+- Outputs: files containing the outputs from the different resources (queue simulator, TFF).
- 2.4.
-Figures: figures included in the manuscript and others with preliminary results.
+- Figures: figures included in the manuscript and others with preliminary results.

 ## Usage